lucasrla/remarks/README.md

 cd remarks

 pyenv virtualenv remarks && pyenv local remarks
-# or your choice for managing environments / dependencies
+# or your tool of choice for managing environments

 poetry install
+# or your tool of choice for managing dependencies
+# for example:
-# or pip install -r requirements.txt
+# pip install -r requirements.txt

-# note that requirements.txt in this repo was created with:
+# if you use pip, please note that requirements.txt in this repo was created with:
 # poetry export --without-hashes -f requirements.txt -o requirements.txt

 # run the demo